onerandomusername/prek/docs/builtin.md

 # Built-in Fast Hooks

 Prek includes fast, Rust-native implementations of popular hooks for speed and low overhead.
-When a matching hook from a popular repository (for example, `pre-commit/pre-commit-hooks`) is detected, Prek can run an internal implementation instead of spawning external interpreters.
+When a matching hook from a popular repository (for example, `pre-commit/pre-commit-hooks`) is detected, prek can run an internal implementation instead of spawning external interpreters.

 Currently, only `pre-commit/pre-commit-hooks` is implemented.
 More popular repositories may be added over time.